 - Present your refusal notice (every page) via email to email@example.com and

 - Seek advice from International Student Support.

-Tier 4 applications only: If, at the time of receiving your refusal notice...
+If you have been refused for a Student Visa, at the time of receiving your refusal notice...

 You still have existing leave on your old visa and this was obtained against a CAS issued by the University of Glasgow...